vincent-t-pham/LinkCat/README.md

 # multilink

 ## Running Local Server Endpoint
-This is the chrome extension's skeleton with some basic styling and communication between the forms data and a local server
+This is the chrome extension's skeleton with some basic styling and communication between Widget forms data and a local server

 ### Open local server
 1. Run 'python3 ./server.py'